wdawson/okta.github.io/_source/_reference/webfinger/index.md

 "https://{yourOktaDomain}/.well-known/webfinger?q=okta:acct:joe.stormtrooper%example.com&rel=http%3A%2F%2Fopenid.net%2Fspecs%2Fconnect%2F1.0%2Fissuer"
 ~~~

->Note: This request looks similar to the previous one, but it includes a `rel` parameter which limits the results to a particular set of IdPs.
+>Note: This request looks similar to the previous one, but it includes a `rel` parameter that limits the results to a particular set of IdPs.

 #### Response Example
 {:.api .api-response .api-response-example}

 In this example, there is already a rule configured that has a user identifier condition which says that users with the domain `example.com` should be routed to a configured SAML IdP.
-However, we supplied a `rel` parameter of `http://openid.net/specs/connect/1.0/issuer` which limited the result to Okta:
+However, we supplied a `rel` parameter of `http://openid.net/specs/connect/1.0/issuer` that limited the result to Okta:

 ~~~json
 {